NAPTRIX/Cryptic-Imager/README.md

 ## Usage

 ### Encryption Script
+Just run the encryption script, and it will prompt you for the necessary inputs.
 Set the following parameters at the beginning of the script:

 - **text**: The sensitive information (e.g., password) to encrypt.